sorenfyhn/ridge-regression/README.md

 # Ridge regression

 This repository contains my generic framework for prototyping a ridge regression model.
 It is based on project work I did for a Machine Learning course at DTU.
-It is a fully working example with the included dataset, but it is also easy to adapt it for a new project.
+It is a fully working example with the included dataset, but it is also easy to adapt for a new project.

 ## Structure of the scripts